 National Emission Standards for Hazardous Air Pollutants (NESHAP) are stationary source standards for hazardous air pollutants.
 Hazardous air pollutants (HAPs) are those pollutants that are known or suspected to cause cancer or other serious health effects, such as reproductive effects or birth defects, or adverse environmental effects.

-Many times the NESHAPs apply to only major sources (sources with 25 tons per year of total HAPs or 10 tons per year of an individual HAP).
+Many times the NESHAPs apply to only major sources which are sources with 25 tons per year of total HAPs or 10 tons per year of an individual HAP.
 In some cases the NESHAPs regulate some smaller or area sources of HAPs.
 But in cases where there is no NESHAP for smaller sources, or where a source is too small to be regulated by an area source NESHAP, DEQ does not have air toxics regulations that apply.
 The category of small colored art glass facilities operating uncontrolled furnaces are below applicable NESHAP size thresholds and therefore not covered by federal standards.

 How would the proposed rule address the need?